Find out more

 - Frequently manage internal communication through personal talks, go to a colleague’s workplace or exchange a few words in passing or while standing.

 - Consciously seek out different places to work for different activities.

 Changing the furniture around doesn’t automatically lead to an intensive use of all the possibilities.
 People have to get used to integrating more movement into their daily work.
 One way to remind yourself and others to move around more is to use special software that encourages people to stand up, for example.
 Many companies also train individual employees to become ergonomics experts, who then make sure that meetings are sometimes held standing up and that workplaces are adapted to meet the needs of their users.

 Correct posture in the workplace

 Starting points for the adjustment of the work place

 - Set the seat height so that your thighs and shins form a right angle.

 - Adjust the backrest so that your lumbar zone is optimally supported when you are sitting upright.

 - If possible, adjust the seat depth and the seat inclination.
 When adjusting the seat depth, make sure that there is at least half a hand’s breadth of space between the back of your knee and the front edge of the seat.

-- If possible, adjust the height of the armrests and the distance between them.
+- Adjust the height of the armrests.
 With your shoulders relaxed, it should be possible to lightly rest your elbows on the armrests.
 Your upper arms and forearms should roughly form a right angle.